-Dr. Ellie Hershberger, Pharm D is a clinical advisor with over seventeen years of experience in leading development of small and large molecules across multiple therapeutic areas including cardiovascular and infectious diseases.
-Dr. Hershberger’s experience includes leading drug candidates through early and late-stages of development with over 20 successful regulatory submissions in the US and globally.
+Dr. Hershberger is a clinical advisor with over seventeen years of experience in leading development of small and large molecules across multiple therapeutic areas including cardiovascular and infectious diseases.
+Dr. Hershberger’s experience includes leading drug candidates through early and late stages of development with over 20 successful regulatory submissions in the US and globally.
 Dr. Hershberger has held a number of leadership positions in various levels of increasing responsibility at Pfizer, Cubist, Merck, and Visterra.
-She played a leading role in the development of Zerbaxa® and Cubicin® while serving as Global Program Development Lead at Merck and Senior Medical Director at Cubist.
+She played a leading role in the development of Zerbaxa® and Cubicin® while serving as global program development lead at Merck and senior medical director at Cubist.
 At Visterra, she led the clinical and operation teams responsible for global development of novel biologic therapies.

 Dr. Hershberger has a BS in chemistry, a doctorate in pharmacy, and completed a fellowship in infectious diseases PK/PD.

 Dr. Mansour is a physician-scientist involved in the investigation of invasive fungal diseases and host immune responses.
 He is an assistant professor of medicine at Harvard Medical School and an attending physician on the transplant and immunocompromised host service in the division of infectious diseases at the Massachusetts General Hospital.

 Dr. Mansour obtained his MD and PhD degrees from Boston University School of Medicine.
 His PhD focused on host response to the human pathogen, Cryptococcus neoformans.
 He completed his internal medicine residency at the Massachusetts General Hospital, where he also served as chief medical resident, after which he completed the Harvard combined infectious diseases fellowship.